CC62 - Bachelor of Construction Management (Honours)

 The course has a strong focus on construction management and planning, services, building maintenance and materials and structures, ensuring you graduate work ready and capable of managing and coordinating complex construction projects.

 In addition you will gain knowledge of the legal and financial aspects of the industry.
-Study the course part-time by distance education and benefit from the flexibility to balance your personal and professional commitments.
+Study the course part-time by online study and benefit from the flexibility to balance your personal and professional commitments.
 You may choose to work in the industry and gain valuable experience while you study to further enhance your career prospects.

 Why Study at CQUniversity